gcperk/skmoose/README.md

 <!-- badges: end -->

-[SKmoose](https://gcperk.github.io/skmoose/index.html) is used to assess moose habitat quality within given survey blocks under aseries of criteria.
-This package provides a number of functions to extract data, estimate habitat and inhabitable areas within each block and report the values in a table.
+[SKmoose](https://gcperk.github.io/skmoose/index.html) is used to assess moose habitat quality within given survey blocks under a series of criteria.
+This package provides a number of functions to extract data, estimate habitat and inhabitable areas within each block.
+The output will include 1) a table (.csv) with several habitat metrics per block, including a habitat classification of low, medium, high or burnt.
+2) spatial files (.shp or .gpkg) of habitat and non_habitat areas for each block, along with spatial files used in the calculations.

 Where possible, data used in the process is extracted directly from the BC data catalogue, using [bcdata](https://github.com/bcgov/bcdata) and